Bearythebee/PortfolioScript/README.md

 ### -----5----- ###
 Looking into getting data via xhr files via http requests instead of directly scraping html.
+Managed to do it with data from InvestingNote.com.
+Took a lot faster(I decreased the # of data per ticker to collect as well) Interestingly, i have to do two requests.
+One to get id of ticker(Apparently each ticker is attached a number in this website) and the other to get the data(needed id and ticker symbols).

 ## Present Situation ##
 Now i am still trying to improve speed of my code by looking at other websites to see if